Alfresco/docs-alfresco/saml-module/1.1/config/ping.md

     3. **Import Metadata**: Use this tab to import the metadata file describing this new connection.

-        1. In a new browser window, log in to the SAML SSO Admin Console page as an administrator: `http://localhost:8080/alfresco/service/enterprise/admin/admin-saml`
+        1. In a new browser window, log in to the SAML Admin Console page as an administrator: `http://localhost:8080/alfresco/service/enterprise/admin/admin-saml`

         2. Click `Download SP Metadata`.
         3. Save the file.